basp/basp.github.io/_posts/2014-07-24-tales-from-the-trenches.md

 told me his solution: tell the project department to fix up their act and set the proper fonts and sizes in word first before sending in the final RFC.

-# 2
+## 2
-Another collegue got a similar request but it was uploaded as a modified screenshot.
-Trying to bridge the "communication gap" some poor dude thought it would be a smart idea to take a screenshot of an existing page, add some text to it using paint or photoplop or whatever and send that too ICT with a RFC.
-Being the programmer monkey that my coworker is he just saved the screenshot to the images folder of the application in question.
-Included a ```img``` tag in the HTML pointing to that image and deployed it.
+Another collegue got a similar "change some text" request but it was uploaded as a modified screenshot.
+Some poor dude thought it would be a smart idea to take a screenshot of an existing page, add some text to it using paint or photoplop or whatever and send that to ICT with a RFC.
+Being the good programmer that my coworker is he just saved the screenshot to the images folder of the application in question, included a ```img``` tag in the HTML pointing to that image and deployed it.

 Apparently this was not what the customer had in mind.